 And, if you need extra help convincing them to pay, you get to choose the projects you work on during our program.
 That means you could work on a company project starting day one.

 There's no down payment.
-To secure your seat, pay in full or choose to pay in installments.
+To secure your seat, pay in full or in installments.

 On average, across the entire program, expect to dedicate 4 to 8 hours per week for videos and assignments.